School of Information

 The School of Information (iSchool) at Florida State University is one of the top-ranked information and information technology programs in the nation and offers a myriad of opportunities to facilitate people's needs for credible information with complex and highly sophisticated technology.
 The multi- and inter-disciplinary domains represented by the information field offer some of the most diverse and rewarding professional opportunities available today.
 Powerful information technologies have fundamentally changed the nature of how information is produced, distributed, acquired, organized, stored, preserved, and analyzed.
 Information professions serve as a bridge between people, information, and technology, ensuring that information systems are designed to support and empower users; and that the information technology used is usable, useful, reliable, and robust.
 Information professionals ensure that people can access the credible information they want and need, while at the same time addressing issues such as security and privacy, intellectual property, and information policy.

 Established in 1947 as a professional school, the iSchool offers graduate degree programs that provide professional development in information management, information technologies, and information services.
 The Master of Science in Information Technology degree program is ranked 5th nationally.
 The Master of Science in Information degree program is ranked 11th nationally, 1st ranked for School Library Media, and ranked 3rd for Youth Services among library and information science degree programs nationwide.
-The Master of Arts (MA) and Master of Science (MS) degree programs in Information are accredited by the American Library Association (ALA): https://ala.org/.
-The iSchool also offers a combined bachelor's/master's pathway in Information Technology (BS/MS), the Specialist degree in Information, and the Doctor of Philosophy (PhD) degree in Information, as well as graduate certificate programs in Information Architecture, Health Informatics, Information Leadership and Management, Reference Services, School Librarian Leadership, and Youth Services.
-The iSchool is a member of the Association for Information Science and Technology (ASIS&T): https://asist.org/; the Association for Library and Information Science Education (ALISE): https://alise.org/; and is a founding member of the iSchools movement: https://ischools.org/.
+The Master of Arts (MA) and Master of Science (MS) degree programs in Information are accredited by the American Library Association (ALA): https://ala.org.
+The iSchool also offers a combined bachelor's/master's pathway in Information Technology (BS/MS), the Specialist degree in Information, and the Doctor of Philosophy (PhD) degree in Information, as well as graduate certificate programs in Information Architecture, Health Informatics, Information Leadership and Management, User Services, School Librarian Leadership, and Youth Services.
+The iSchool is a member of the Association for Information Science and Technology (ASIS&T): https://asist.org; the Association for Library and Information Science Education (ALISE): https://alise.org; and is a founding member of the iSchools movement: https://ischools.org.

 The iSchool's exceptional faculty is highly visible in professional conferences, organizations, and societies; conducts groundbreaking research; and publishes in highly respected peer-reviewed publication venues.
 The overwhelming majority of the courses are taught by our faculty, and their professional and academic activities translate directly into a rich, intellectual environment that amply prepares students for future career options.
 Our graduates are well prepared to work across public and private sector environments from educational institutions, libraries, government, and non-profit agencies to businesses and in any organization that has a significant need to bring people, information, and technology together.